Codecademy/docs/content/sql/concepts/window-functions-in-sql.md

   - "https://www.codecademy.com/learn/paths/design-databases-with-postgresql"
 ---

-A window function performs a calculation over the inputted column and then returns the calculated value for **each row**.
+A window function performs a calculation over the inputted column and then returns the calculated value for each row.
 Window functions can be identified by their use of the `OVER` clause.

 In the simplest syntactic example, a function can be preformed over a given column as shown below: